Successor to the Yaesu FT-991.

 The FT-991A is designed for the most competitive operating situations, with a suite of new features to enhance the experience.
 Whether you primarily operate at home, mobile or in the field, the FT-991 will provide outstanding fundamental performance plus give you easy access to the full range of exciting modes available on the ham bands today.

 Estimating the value of a rig can be challenging.
-We collect prices paid by real hams over the years to help you estimate the current value of the Yaesu FT-991A.
+We collect prices paid by real hams over the years to help you estimate the value of a used Yaesu FT-991A.
 Just bought or sold this model?
 Let us know what you traded it for and help other ham operators!

-Based on historic data, today's value of the Yaesu FT-991A might be around:
+Based on historic data, today's second-hand price of the Yaesu FT-991A is around: